Firefighters battle 2 massive wildfires in Florida Panhandle

 PANAMA CITY, Fla.
-(AP) — Firefighters and emergency workers battled two massive wildfires Sunday in an area of the Florida Panhandle that was still recovering from destruction caused by a Category 5 hurricane more than three years ago.
+(AP) — Veterans at a nursing home were evacuated, joining residents from hundreds of homes, as firefighters and emergency workers battled two massive wildfires Sunday in an area of the Florida Panhandle that was still recovering from destruction caused by a Category 5 hurricane more than three years ago.

 Local authorities said they didn’t know when residents would be able to return to their homes.